cresylsnapdragon/DBM-Codes/README.md

 With the welcome events,
 please watch my youtube tutorials https://www.youtube.com/cresylsnapdragon if you find yourself having problems.

+For the background image (welcome event with image editing), the canvas size is 420 x 150

 # Youtube tutorials
 Intial DBM Set Up https://youtu.be/dXmpak-Gev8